Last updated 11 March 2021 at 12.05 pm

 When you arrive in Leeds you may wish to take a taxi to the accommodation that you have arranged for your first night in the city.
 There are permanent taxi ranks at the airport, train and coach stations.
 Alternatively you can pre-book through Arrow Cars.
 The Uber app also works in Leeds.

 If you are not able to contact your accommodation, take a taxi to the University's Security Office where staff are available 24 hours a day, every day of the year.

 Travel safety tips

-- keep your passport safe and never give it to anyone except an immigration official
+- Keep your passport safe and never give it to anyone except an immigration official.

-- do not carry large amounts of cash.
-Do not leave your bags unsupervised during your journey
+- Do not carry large amounts of cash.
+Do not leave your bags unsupervised during your journey.

-- take out travel insurance.
-It will not stop something going wrong but it will protect you financially
+- Take out travel insurance.
+It will not stop something going wrong but it will protect you financially.